axe312ger/sqip/README.md

 "SQIP" (pronounced `\skwɪb\` like the non-magical folk of magical descent) is a SVG-based [LQIP](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders/) technique.

-> SQIP will generate SVG based previews of images.
+SQIP will generate SVG based previews of images.
 They can be used as a lazy-loading image preview, a video thumbnail or an artistic element for your project.

+SQIP is available as node API and CLI.
+It offeres several plugins to allow creative image transformation options.

 ## Table of contents